 Staff should also be trained to recognise the early warning signs of rat infestations.
 These include evidence of nesting (shredded soft materials such as paper, cardboard and other packaging), droppings, greasy smear marks along walls and skirting boards, damage to food items, squeaking and scratching noises, gnawing damage to hard materials (including wood, walls and metals) and of course, live or dead animals.

-The Solution – Expert Rat Control Cornwall Contracts from Baroque Pest Services
+The Solution – Expert Rat Control Cornwall Contracts

 If you or any member of staff spot any of the above signs of rats, it may indicate a more serious infestation which presents concerns for your business.